jbowes/repl/content/the-deceptive-complexity-of-subscription-apis.md

 alternative: send full state. expensive for large resources, maybe prohibitively so. you might not even store it all. client may still want to show the change, and need logic to diff/deconstruct.

+none of this touches on bidi APIs, where the client may be reacting and attempting to change its imperfect view. that's a whole other topic!